HackMichael/Skills2022/README.md

 Now we can build our pipeline.
 After 1 min and 6 sec it was successfully built.
 ![4](https://user-images.githubusercontent.com/102226081/192368477-a2807b23-33fe-40e1-a170-5c93457156c8.png)

-Working with Jenkins was new to me, but thanks to the simple installation and good interface, I easily managed to create a pipeline
+Working with Jenkins was new to me, but thanks to the simple installation and good interface, I easily managed to create a pipeline.

 TASK 5

-Task name: Unit testing
+Task name: Unit testing.

 Task description: Create a unittest script in Python that asserts the output of all the functions in the given Python module.